cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Track tags in db so changes can be more quickly detected (long generation time on PointlessWaymarks.com after adding all photos)
  - Integrate Xaml Styler - is the git hook working?
 I don't think it is...
  - Check that items like the Menus and Excluded tags are saved to Json and are restored from Json
- - Could the body and update content control vertical and horizontal variations be combined into one control each?
  - Deleted Content Report so it is possible to restore completely deleted
  - In Search it might be nice to have the content type on the line with date?
- - Clean up the main window - split out context - consider creating a control?
  - Could I successfully tuck away a copy of the current edits to help in unexpected shut downs?
 No good if I can't expose these in a helpful way...
  - Sorting needs better visual indicators
  - Should temp files be auto-deleted or live forever?